teallach-desktop/teallach/README.md

 # How

-If you do not have `tint`, `labwc-menu-generator` and/or `labwc-tweaks`, then you can run `./install-subprojects` from the toplevel directory.
+If you do not have `tint`, `labwc-menu-generator` and/or `labwc-tweaks`, you can install these with:

+    ./install-subprojects

 Then just run: